bronson/gird/README.md

   * Might be easy, just be a feedthrough for `xargs -P`.
     * Except, before computing a Girdsums file, need to ensure all subdirs are complete first.
     * Probably not worth the effort until rewritten in a real programming langauge.
+* If you're initializing, you probably want --abort.
+If verifying, you probably want --continue.
+  * Because, if there's an error while initializing, continuing will probably thrash uselessly.
+  * Is it worth being smart about deciding to continue?
+Probably not.
 * Consider using Blake https://blake2.net.
 It's fast!
 * Look for sharness alternatives.
 Does Git's native test runner have the same oddball issues?
   * can't use process substitution in a test block